Filter by integration

 • Selling in multiple currencies – Previously, only available for Shopify payments to Plus merchants, this feature is going to be introduced globally to Shopify merchants.

 Shopify understands that global expansion is the common goal for most eCommerce merchants nowadays.
 Thus, the company is facilitating smooth, cross-border selling.
-In order to fully leverage this opportunity, Shopify sellers should also think about omnichannel distribution to ensure that they’re serving their whole buyers-audience.
+In order to fully leverage this opportunity, Shopify sellers should also think about omnichannel eCommerce fulfillment to ensure that they’re serving their whole buyers-audience..
 Here, we recommend taking advantage of a Shopify product research tool to gain relevant, data-driven insights that help with choosing the right market for the right product.

 • Product recommendations – Sellers can add a section to a product page that showcases an automatically-generated list of recommended products.